Civil Partnerships Solicitors

 - Managing arrangements for children under civil partnerships.

-Acted for a client in relation to the dissolution of his civil partnership and financial matters.
+Helping a client to dissolve his civil partnership and financial matters.
 Following a series of negotiation meetings, whilst our client’s partner sought to ring fence various assets, achieving a financial settlement that provided our client with a 50% share of all assets, including their properties, investments and business assets which provided him with a settlement of around £5m.

-Acted for a client in dissolution of his civil partnership and financial matters arising from the breakdown of the civil partnership which included a large amount of debt.
+Negotiating the dissolution of a client’s civil partnership and financial matters arising from the breakdown of the civil partnership which included a large amount of debt.
 Successfully negotiating an agreement and subsequently submitting a consent order to the Court.